 Online and hybrid courses will be assigned a final exam day and time to ensure students have adequate opportunity to take the exam in alignment with the final exam policy.
 Hybrid courses must use the assigned final exam period which is determined by their in-class meeting day/time.
 Instructors of fully online courses:

 - must make the exam available during the course's assigned final exam time period; and

 - may make the exam available before and after the assigned time for any length of time within the final exam standard schedule — 8 a.m. on the first day of finals to 4 p.m. on the last day of finals).

 Adjustments may be requested in the final examination schedule for students having two examinations scheduled at the same time, more than two examinations in any one day, or a verified illness or other emergency.
-Requests for adjustments follow procedures established and published by the registrar.
+Requests for adjustments follow procedures established and published by Student Registration and Record Services.